KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/6-database.md

 For AWS, the environment variables needed:
 ```
+export AWS_REGION=us-east-1            # replace it with your region
 export AWS_ACCESS_KEY_ID="xxxxxxxxxxx" # replace it with your AccessKey
 export AWS_SECRET_ACCESS_KEY="xxxxxxx" # replace it with your SecretKey
 ```

 For AliCloud, the environment variables needed:
 ```
+export ALICLOUD_REGION=cn-shanghai     # replace it with your region
 export ALICLOUD_ACCESS_KEY="xxxxxxxxx" # replace it with your AccessKey
 export ALICLOUD_SECRET_KEY="xxxxxxxxx" # replace it with your SecretKey
 ```